If you’re considering migrating to reciProfity, here’s some information that may be helpful.

 - reciProfity represents where we are headed for sure.
 Think of it as CostGuard V4; the name change was needed because it’s cloud based, and is a total rewrite.
-We are allocating nearly 100% of our development resources to the ongoing development of reciProfity.
+We are allocating 100% of our development resources to the ongoing development of reciProfity.

 So please review the links below.
 You’ll learn about the data conversion, and other benefits of reciProfity compared to CostGuard.

 First, you need to have your reciProfity account set up.
 If this isn't done, please click this link to sign up for a plan with a 14 day trial.

 You must be running CostGuard V22.214.171.124 or higher.
 This update is from April 2017.
 The CostGuard version is at the top of every screen.
 If you’re not current, please contact us and we will perform the import.
 The cost for this is $300.

 THIS FINAL IMPORT CAN BE TIME CONSUMING!
 WE SUGGEST STARTING THIS BEFORE LUNCH OR BEFORE YOU LEAVE FOR THE DAY.
 If you have a couple of hundred ingredients and recipes, it will take several minutes.
 If you've got a thousand or more items and/or recipes, the conversion can take an hour or longer.

 From CostGuard, click File > Export to reciProfity

 Click yes to the next prompt; it will close CostGuard and start the conversion utility: